Siyamuddin/AiBuddy/README.md

-# AI-Powered Student Study Aid with RAG (Retrieval-Augmented Generation)
+# AI-Powered Student Study Aid application with RAG (Retrieval-Augmented Generation) implementation

 This project provides a Java-based backend application leveraging Retrieval-Augmented Generation (RAG) to transform the way students engage with lecture materials.
 Using advanced AI models, the application assists students in understanding topics and preparing for exams by generating exam-ready content from lecture slides.